-- To provide fundamental knowledge about the PLC networks. - To give an introductory knowledge about PLC and the programming languages. - To give adequate knowledge about the applications of PLC and DCS - To give basic knowledge in the architecture of DCS - To know how to design a automated system in a process industry - To give adequate knowledge about programming and controlling with PLC and DCS
+- To provide fundamental knowledge about the PLC networks. - To give an introductory knowledge about PLC and the programming languages. - To give adequate knowledge about the applications of PLC and DCS. - To give basic knowledge in the architecture and local control unit of distributed control system. - To know how to design a DCS system and interfacing in a process industry - To give adequate information in the interfaces used in DCS.

-MODULE I PLC
+MODULE I PLC AND DCS

-Evolution of PLCs - controller and hardware - PLC Architecture - PLC sizes and its application -PLC Vs. Computer- International Electrotechnical Commission (IEC) programming languages - Programming of PLC - relay logic - Ladder logic - Fundamentals of logic circuits - Programming: Timers and Counters.
+Evolution of PLCs - controller and hardware - PLC Architecture - PLC sizes and its application - PLC Vs. Computer - International Electrotechnical Commission (IEC) programming languages - Programming of PLC - relay logic - Ladder logic - Fundamentals of logic circuits - Programming: Timers and Counters.